jruels/automation-dev/labs/py_guessing-game/index.md

 # Python guessing game
 Let's develop a game!

-In this lab you will use the things we've learned so far to develop a simple guessing game.
+In this lab, you will use the things we've learned so far to develop a simple guessing game.

 Objectives: